george-hawkins/boto-experiments/docs/role-permissions.md

 $ INSTANCE_ID=i-0ba90fa3ac2496f36
 ```

-Choose a base name for policy, role and profile:
+Now, we have an EC2 instance to experiment with.
+Back on your local machine, choose a base name for policy, role and profile:

 ```
 $ IAM_BASE_NAME=Experiments